Q: After cleaning, how long will my carpets take to dry?

 A: There are several differences in the types of carpet cleaning methods used: Hot Water Extraction (some times referred to as Steam Cleaning) utilizes hot water which is pumped into the carpet at high pressures and then pulled back out with a powerful vacuum.
 Truck or Van mounted equipment including some portable systems use this method.
 Hot Water Extraction is the most recommended and thorough cleaning.

 Dry Cleaning methods, or low moisture cleaning, come in many forms.
 Some methods utilize powders, crystals, solvents, and shampoos, which is applied to the carpet and then vacuumed or buffed.
-Often residues are left behind because of a lack of rinsing with these methods.
+Often residues are left behind because of a lack of rinsing and training with these methods.
 These methods are more of a surface cleaning for appearance.
 Although dry cleaned carpets may dry quicker, Dry Cleaning methods are generally less effective.
-However, low moisture (encapsulation rotary bonnet cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.
+However, low moisture cleaning (encapsulation, bonnet, and rotary cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.

 Q: What method does Carpetech use?

-A: We offer low moisture cleaning and HWE cleaning methods depending on the needs of the client and carpet.
+A: We offer the best of both: Ultra Low Moisture cleaning ( Encapsulation, Bonnette, and HydraMaster RDM).
+And HWE cleaning methods (Truckmounted and portables), depending on the needs of the client and carpet.